Why Legendary Explorers Loved Yellowstone

 “Sometimes I get to places just when god’s ready to have somebody click the shutter.” – ANSEL ADAMS

-This spectacular geography made photographers like Adams willing to haul hundreds of pounds of early 20th century photography equipment across the landscape to document its wonders.
-For a chance at some magnificent evening light, try the Yellowstone Lake Butte Sunset Tour, or capture animals in their morning magnificence with the Picture Perfect Photo Safari.
+This spectacular geography made photographers like Adams willing to haul hundreds of pounds of early 20th-century photography equipment across the landscape to document its wonders.

 It’s a serene escape